mnemnion/JLpeg.jl/Plans.md

          work.
 But this has a lot of cases to handle, although it may be simplified by not dealing with splitting ranges which have a negative character in them: just keep them in the negation set and skip them when they come up in range iteration.
-  - [ ]  Add the headfail instruction, that should go fairly smoothly I think, it's just:
-    - [ ]  Count the keys in the prefix map, if there are more than say five:
-    - [ ]  Calculate a LeadMultiVec, which fail-jumps without unwinding the stack

 ### Throw notes